 Connected as we are today, through our mobile phones, the internet, and all the applications that we run on a daily basis, our life has become more and more technology driven.
-We only call when it’s important, we text if the answer to our question can wait or if we simply want to notify someone about something, we converse via video chat and we keep in touch with our circle of friends via social media.
+We only call when it’s important.
+We text if the answer to our question can wait or if we simply want to notify someone about something.
+Also, we converse via video chat and we keep in touch with our circle of friends via social media.

 We pick up what they are up to by following their posts, watching their videos and viewing their digital photo albums.
-Cause we are getting insights into the most private moments we feel more connected and as if we know the person a little bit better.
+Because we are getting insights into the most private moments.
+Obviously, we feel more connected and as if we know the person a little bit better.

 Further, thanks to the power of social advertising, you have the ability to target people with the exact interests that are relevant to your case.
 As nearly every NFP is very budget driven, it’s good to know that you can utilise social advertising even on a very small budget (.e.g $5/ day per post).